carpentries/lesson-development-training/episodes/lesson-content.md

 we use two types of fenced div:

 * `challenge`, where the main task is a problem to be solved.
-* `discussion`, where the main task is for participants to discuss a topic or prompt, and
+* `discussion`, where the main task is for participants to discuss a topic or prompt

 To start a `challenge` fenced div, write an opening tag of at least 3 colons as usual, then follow it with the `challenge` keyword.
 Add the content of the challenge on the following lines.